Updated May 18, 2023

-The biggest factor for AWS’s success is because it offers more services compared to Azure and Google cloud.
+- The biggest factor for AWS’s success is that it offers more services compared to Azure and Google Cloud.
 It continues to grow exponentially and supports recent technologies.
 The scope of operation that can be done on AWS is massive.
 It is more mature than the other two.
 Amazon’s biggest weakness is cost structure; it is very confusing for enterprises.
 Amazon supports all-level enterprises (from small to large).

-Google Cloud and Microsoft Azure are late to market than AWS, and also, they offer fewer services than AWS.
+- Google Cloud and Microsoft Azure are later to market than AWS and offer fewer services than AWS.
 One of the biggest factors for the success of Azure is the Windows operating system is widely used.
 So, it makes sense to use Azure for Windows-based application servers.
-Google has really well-managed cost structure.
-It’s easy to get started with Google cloud than the other two.
+Google has a well-managed cost structure.
+It’s easy to get started with Google Cloud than the other two.

 What can you do with AWS?